microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-rag.md

 ```

 ```
-I'm looking for candidates who speak multiple languages.
+I am looking for candidates who speak multiple languages.
 Can you help?
 ```

 ```